 Parents are notified via phone of any injury/illness that requires significant medical attention, such as a temperature of 100+ degrees, a stay of longer than two hours in the Health Center, or the need to visit a doctor.

 If a camper has an injury/illness that prevents them from participating in activities for more than 24 hours, we will make arrangements with their parents/guardians for them to convalesce at home if possible.

 Camp Takodah does not provide accident/health insurance.
 Medical bills incurred by campers at camp are the responsibility of their parents/guardians.
 You and your insurance company will be billed directly for any fees.

-State licensed nurses are on-site and on-duty to care for campers.
-Many staff also hold certifications—such as EMT, Wilderness First Aid/Responder, and First Aid / CPR—to provide immediate assistance.
+RNs, EMTs, EMRs, and/or WFRs are on-site and on-duty to care for campers at all times.
+Many cabin leaders also hold certifications—such as EMT, Wilderness First Aid/Responder, and First Aid / CPR—to provide immediate assistance.
 Camp Takodah maintains partnerships with ConvenientMD and the Cheshire Medical Center for clinical and emergency care.

 Epi-Pens & Rescue Inhalers

 If you’d like your child to carry an Epi-Pen or inhaler on their person at camp, the State of NH requires you to submit a Epi-Pen and Rescue Inhaler Form, which must be signed by a licensed medical provider.
 You’ll also need to submit an additional Epi-pen/inhaler to be stored in the Health Center in case of an emergency.[hr]